steveonlinux/learn_to_code/src/started/langs.md

 - Rust

 And many programming languages have the capability to be both declarative and imperative.
 There are many programming languages that have been designed and created in history by individuals, groups, organizations, and corporations all over the world.
 However, the book will use imperative programming with the programming language **Python** to teach the basic concepts of programming.
-By understanding basic programming concepts, the languages you choose to write in become secondary.
+By understanding basic programming concepts, the languages you choose to write in will become secondary.

 ## Compiled vs Interpreted
 The only thing a computer truly understands is 0s and 1s. *Binary code*.
 Also known as *machine code* or *machine instructions*.
 All the code written has to be somehow converted to 0s and 1s.
 So,